 Suhru Wines on Main Road in Cutchogue is pairing up with Touch of Venice restaurant across the street with a couple of deals.
 First, at the Suhru Tasting Room, enjoy shared plate options prepared by Touch of Venice.
 And, the restaurant has no corkage fee if you bring a bottle of Suhru wine to dine.
 Nice!

 Oh, and let’s not forget that Suhru is offering $5 glasses of dry Reisling during September at the tasting room.

 North Fork Pet Friendly Wineries

 Where can you bring your favorite four-legged friend to your wine-tasting?
-Here are seven of the North Fork Vineyards and Wineries that allow dogs – on leashes and outside only.
+Here are nine North Fork Vineyards and Wineries that allow dogs – on leashes and outside only.

 *Jason’s Vineyard, Jamesport

 *Bedell Cellars – Main Road, Cutchogue

 *Corey Creek, Southold

 You think the days of most vineyards and wineries allowing outside food are over?
 Not quite…we found a handful of that still permit picnics.
 Find out where at

 Here on the North Fork, the sustainable winegrowing program is celebrating its eighth year and going strong.
 The participating winemakers have a impressive collective goal— minimize impact on the community plus keep the soil healthy to ensure a long lifespan for our vineyards.